organization/php-src/ext/opcache/jit/README.md

 | strcat(200000)   |  0.008  | 0.004  |
 | Total            |  1.147  | 0.206  |

-Unfortuantely, JIT doesn't improve performance of real life apps.
+Unfortunately, JIT doesn't improve performance of real life apps.
 Also LLVM compilation time is not suatable for run-time code generation (it make take few minutes).

 # Discovering